bespinian/blog/content/posts/run-a-cicd-server-on-cloud-foundry.md

 - `CF_USERNAME` - Your Cloud Foundry username
 - `CF_PASSWORD` - Your Cloud Foundry password
 - `CF_ORG` - The Cloud Foundry organization you want to deploy your app to
-- `CF_SPACE` - The Cloud Foundry space you want to deploy your app to
+- `CF_SPACE` - The Cloud Foundry space you intend to deploy your app to

 ## Git Push